maldahleh-archive/dinesmart/README.md

 # DineSmart

-DineSmart is a restaurant health inspection app for iOS currently supporting the cities of Toronto, Mississauga and Brampton as well as the Town of Caledon.
+DineSmart is a restaurant health inspection app for iOS currently supporting the City of Toronto

 Check out DineSmart on the Canadian App Store.